moriorgames/lara-chain/README.md

 # Implementations details

-On the Use Case get all active users with austrian citizenship there's a lot of decisions to take here.
+On the feature Get All Active users with austrian citizenship there's a lot of decisions to take here.
 - I've decided to create a Bounded Context User to make explicit this source code belongs to the feature I want to implement and isolate from the Framework stuff.
 - I've tried to implement only what requirements ask.
 Following strict TDD flow.
 I do not know how business will evolve, so I will stick only for what I understand from requirements.
 - This is the reason why I created a specific function on the Repository with no criteria, of course, if Business needs more functionality, sure it will, I will need to do a refactor of this part.